 Whether we enable the technology by default or not and why

 In order to optimize your experience and provide statistically accurate data about use of our web-site, the technologies we describe above are enabled by default.
 We will review any future additional use of these technologies and change this policy statement accordingly before implementing additional uses of the technologies.

-11. The identities of all third-party vendors involved in the measurement and customization process
+We currently use the following third-party vendors in the measurement and customization process:

 - Employ internal access controls to ensure that the only people who see your information are those with a need to do so to perform their official duties.